-Oral: Adults: 6 mg/day in 1-2 divided doses; after 6 months may be increased to 9 mg/day in 3 divided doses; discontinue therapy if no response after 3 months at 9 mg/day
+Rheumatoid arthritis: Oral: Initial: 6 mg/day in 1-2 divided doses; after 6 months may be increased to 9 mg/day in 3 divided doses; discontinue therapy if no response after 3 months at 9 mg/day

 Note: Signs of clinical improvement may not be evident until after 3 months of therapy.

-Dosage adjustment in renal impairment: There are no dosage adjustments provided in the manufacturer’s labeling.
-The following guidelines have been used by some clinicians (Aronoff, 2007):
+There are no dosage adjustments provided in the manufacturer’s labeling.
+The following guidelines have been used by some clinicians (Aronoff 2007):

 Store at 15°C to 30°C (59°F to 86°F).
 Protect from light.

 May enhance the response to a tuberculin skin test

 Gastrointestinal: Diarrhea (≤47%), loose stools (≤47%), abdominal pain (14%), stomatitis (13%)

 Dermatologic: Alopecia (1% to 3%), urticaria (1% to 3%)

 Gastrointestinal: Nausea (10%), vomiting (10%), anorexia (3% to 9%), dyspepsia (3% to 9%), flatulence (3% to 9%), constipation (1% to 3%), dysgeusia (1% to 3%), glossitis (1% to 3%)